-A presentation on standing for council will be given in the Gore District Council civic office at 7.00pm on Thursday 25 July 2019.
+A presentation on standing for council will be given in the Gore District Council civic office at 6pm on Thursday 21 July 2022.
 Items to be covered will include how the council is structured, the role and responsibilities of elected representatives, the skills required, anticipated time commitments and meeting schedules and an overview of the nomination and election processes.

-For further information please contact Luke Blackbeard on (03) 209 0330.
+For further information please contact Frances Shepherd on (03) 209 0330 or elections@goredc.govt.nz.